 The “Blue Card EU” will be issued in credit card format with a photograph and also serves as an ID document.
 You should carry your “Blue Card EU” at all times to prove your entitlement to residence in Austria.

-During its validity period your “Blue Card EU” entitles you to travel through and to stay in other Schengen countries (Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland) for a maximum duration of 90 days within 180 days.
+During its validity period your “Blue Card EU” entitles you to travel through and to stay in other Schengen countries (Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland and Croatia) for a maximum duration of 90 days within 180 days.

 You have to register within three working days of arrival in Austria with the registration office at your place of residence.

 Checklist for "Blue Card EU"

 You have to enclose to the application photocopies of the following documents with your personally signed application form and additionally show only the originals:

 - Valid travel document